ralphlui/edgp-ai-model/docs/API_DOCUMENTATION.md

 ## Overview

 The EDGP AI Model exposes a RESTful API built with FastAPI that provides access to specialized AI agents for master data management.
+The API now supports two communication interfaces:

+1. **Legacy Interface (v1)**: Original agent communication patterns
+2. **Standardized Interface (v2)**: New agentic AI best practices with typed input/output

 All endpoints use standardized request/response types for consistency and type safety.

 ## Base URL